Work2Wrok/Work2Wrok/README.md

 - 👋 Hi, I’m @Work2Wrok
 - 👀 I’m interested in primarily getting my 10yo into coding using C, Python, etc. He just got ESP-32 Wrover starter kit from Amazon which can use Adruino IDE.
 - 🌱 I’m currently learning about Adruino and Macbook Pro innerworkings.
-I have some Java and C experience from school dase of yesteryear so it's been a while.
+I have some Java and C experience from school days of yesteryear so it's been a while.
 - I plan in scrubing forums for Q&As and posting for help when needed.
 Hope to contribute someday, but we gotta start somewhere I guess.
 - MBP wont communicate with ESP-32, so that's the first challenge to tackle...which is how I found Github to start with.
 - Didn't even relaize you could change drivers in Mac - lol.
 Of course whether a cable transfers data or just charges is another fine learning.
 Welp, here we go...